rtCamp/visual-automation-backstop/README.md

 # Visual Automation with BackstopJS
-Script to do visual testing with [BackstopJS](https://github.com/garris/BackstopJS)
+A Script to do visual testing with [BackstopJS](https://github.com/garris/BackstopJS)

 ## Configuration